Frequently Asked Questions- How we work?

 Do I have to sit an exam?

-If you would like us to send you a certificate at the end of the course, you will need to do an exam.
+If you would like us to send you a formal award at the end of the course, you will need to do an exam.
 It’s a simple process -- a written exam taken when and where you like.
 All you need to do is find a supervisor who can sit with you during the exam (note that this can’t be a relative).

 More information about exams can be found here.